Nicolas-Schonau/sports-data-analysis/README.md

 |	Clayton Kershaw	|	2015	|	320	|

 For the full results, just delete the ```LIMIT``` clause and you'll have the complete results.

+## Python use
+SQL and Python can be both used at the same time to perform some calculations on the data and get some visualisations.
+A Jupyter notebook is available to explain how both languages can be used in order to answer the question: "Can money buy wins?"